Can You Drink Alcohol While on Accutane?

 In fact, one of the studies actually proved the opposite.

-Over 1,000 people taking Accutane for five months reported increased confidence as the severity of their acne subsided, which helped improve the overall quality of their lives.
+Over 1,000 people taking Accutane for five months reported increased confidence as the severity of their acne subsided, which helped improve the overall quality of their lives and decrease depression caused by acne.

 With all that said, it’s important to note that while isotretinoin-induced depression could affect some people with no prior history of the disorder, a great many have had pre-existing conditions that place them at risk, including substance abuse, bipolar disorder, or a family history of depression.